-*Some of these links are affiliate which means if you sign up through my link I get a small commission which helps me out a lot
+*Some of these links are affiliate which means if you sign up to a website using my link I get a very small commission but it does help me out a lot!

 With thousands of people joining the ranks of self employment every year, it’s becoming more and more popular to be your own boss.
 However, being self-employed also means that saving into a pension is your responsibility, and only you can decide what scheme to choose and how much you can afford to pay in.

 Unlike employees in a workplace, who are automatically enrolled into a workplace pension scheme, it lies entirely on your shoulders to start a pension, and you won’t benefit from employer contributions either.

 In this post we’re going to go over some of the pension options available to those who are self-employed, and how they can take advantage of them.

 If you are self-employed, you can open a personal pension.
 There are lots of options available on the market right now, however my current pension provider makes the process really easy.

 If you have pension pots from previous workplaces, you can combine them into a PensionBee pension, which you can manage yourself online and through the PensionBee app.
 You can read my experience of the app here.
 You can also start a pension from scratch with PensionBee if you are self employed.